Melito of Sardis

 Melito of Sardis (Μελίτων Σάρδεων Melítōn Sárdeōn; died c.
-180) was the bishop of Sardis near Smyrna in western Anatolia, and a great authority in early Christianity.
-Melito held a foremost place in terms of bishops in Asia due to his personal influence and his literary works, most of which have been lost.
+180) was a Roman Christian prelate who served as Bishop of Sardis, near Smyrna in western Anatolia.
+He held a foremost place among the early Christian bishops in Roman Asia due to his personal influence and his literary works, most of which have been lost.
 What has been recovered, however, has provided a great insight into Christianity during the second century.

 Jerome, speaking of the Old Testament canon established by Melito, quotes Tertullian to the effect that he was esteemed as a prophet by many of the faithful.
-This work by Tertullian has been lost but Jerome quotes pieces regarding Melito for the high regard in which he was held at that time.
-Melito is remembered for his work on developing the first Old Testament Canon.
-Though it cannot be determined what date he was elevated to an episcopacy, it is probable that he was bishop during the arising controversy at Laodicea in regard to the observance of Easter, which resulted in him writing his most famous work, an Apology for Christianity to Marcus Aurelius.
-Little is known of his life outside what works are quoted or read by Clement of Alexandria, Origen, and Eusebius.
-A letter of Polycrates of Ephesus to Pope Victor about 194 (Eusebius, Church History V.24) states that "Melito the eunuch [this is interpreted "the virgin" by Rufinus in his translation of Eusebius], whose whole walk was in the Holy Spirit", was buried at Sardis.
+This work by Tertullian has been lost, but Jerome quotes sections regarding Melito for the high regard in which he was held at that time.
+Melito is remembered for his work on developing the first Old Testament canon.
+Though it cannot be determined what date he was elevated to the episcopacy, it is probable that he was bishop during the controversy that arose at Laodicea in regard to the observance of Easter, a controversy that led to his writing his most famous work, an Apology for Christianity to Marcus Aurelius.
+Little is known of his life outside the works which were quoted or had been read by Clement of Alexandria, Origen, and Eusebius.

+A letter of Polycrates of Ephesus to Pope Victor dated about 194 (Eusebius, Church History V.24) states that "Melito the eunuch [this is interpreted "the virgin" by Rufinus in his translation of Eusebius], whose whole walk was in the Holy Spirit", was buried at Sardis.
 His feast day is celebrated on April 1.

-Melito's Jewish and Hellenistic background
+Jewish and Hellenistic roots

-Polycrates of Ephesus, a notable bishop of the time, was a contemporary of Melito, and in one of the letters preserved by Eusebius, Polycrates describes Melito as having fully lived in the Spirit.
-Jewish by birth, Melito lived in an atmosphere where the type of Christianity practiced was largely oriented toward the Jewish form of the Christian faith.
+Polycrates of Ephesus, a notable bishop of the time, was a contemporary of Melito, and in one of his letters preserved by Eusebius, Polycrates describes Melito as having lived fully in the Spirit.
+Jewish by birth, Melito lived in an atmosphere where Christianity bore a strong Jewish imprint.
 Though Melito's extant writings never quote directly from the New Testament corpus, it is thought that his orientation represents the Johannine tradition, and that his theological understanding of Christ often mirrored that of John.
 However, like most of his contemporaries, Melito was fully immersed in Greek culture.
 This Johannine tradition led Melito to consider the Gospel of John as the chronological timeline of Jesus's life and death.
-This in turn led to Melito's standpoint on the proper date of Easter discussed in Peri Pascha which he held as the 14th of Nisan.
+This in turn led to Melito's standpoint on the proper date of Easter discussed in Peri Pascha.
+For him, the date was the 14th of Nisan.
 He is often described, based on a passage in Eusebius, as a Quartodecimanist.